 Fodor's Expert Review Festa di Sant'Agata

 Each February 3–5, the Festa di Sant'Agata honors Catania's patron saint with one of Italy's biggest religious festivals.
-The saint herself was first tortured, then killed, when she spurned a Roman suitor in favor of keeping her religious purity.
-Since then, the Catanese have honored her memory by pulling her relics through the streets of Catania on an enormous silver-encrusted carriage.
+The saint herself was first tortured, had her breasts cut off, and then killed, when she spurned a Roman suitor in favor of keeping her religious purity.
+Since then, the Catanesi have honored her memory by parading her relics through the streets of Catania on an enormous silver-encrusted carriage.
+Throughout town, you'll see the minne di Sant'Agata in pastry shops.
+These supersugary confections (sponge cake with sweetened ricotta, candied orange, and chocolate chips, covered in fondant, and topped with a candied cherry) are meant to symbolize Agata's breasts.
 The entire festival is highly affecting, even for nonbelievers, and is not to be missed by February visitors.